 5. The Alpha Lesbian

 Top of the lesbian food chain and don’t they know it.
-With their razor-sharp jawlines, incredible tattoos, flawless hair, and buckets of sex appeal, alphas can turn even the straightest of women.
+With their razor-sharp jawlines, incredible tattoos, flawless hairstyle, and buckets of sex appeal, alphas can turn even the straightest of women.

 The alpha is the type of lesbian many of us aspire to be but often fail miserably.
 But on the bright side, they are a rare breed of lesbian.
 And those you do come across seem to be extremely unapproachable.
 So don’t lose too much sleep over the alphas snapping up all the hot women.